bigemployee/BigBlankTheme/README.md

 Contribution
 -------------------------------------------------------------------
++ Please help us improve this theme by submitting any bugs you find.
 + All contributions are appreciated, even if it is just fixing a typo.
 + Fork and send a pull request.
 Will add more protocols if it gets unmanageable.
 + Will add credit for contributors.